How to prove you're vaccinated as more venues make it mandatory

 "Something like that can work for employees of any company," he said.

-California, Colorado, Louisiana, New Jersey and Utah have their own portals or apps, and individuals who got jabbed at a pharmacy can access their digital records directly from CVS, Walgreens and more.
+California, Colorado, Louisiana, New Jersey and Utah also have their own portals or apps, and individuals who got jabbed at a pharmacy can access their digital records directly from CVS and Walgreens.

 Taking onus off employees

-Other consumers use the tool to enter restaurants and bars where proof of vaccination is required.
-The tool takes some of the workload off employees tasked with verifying patrons' status, Gaber said.
+Other consumers use the system to enter restaurants and bars where proof of vaccination is required.
+The tool takes some of the workload off employees tasked with verifying patrons' status, Gaber told CBS MoneyWatch.

 Once individuals attest that they've been vaccinated and upload a copy of their vaccination record card, they achieve what the VaxYes app considers to be a Level 1 verification status.
 "We use legal language so there are consequences if you do something wrong," Gaber said.

 VaxYes then reviews uploaded documentation to ensure a user's personal ID matches the information on their vaccine card and that the vaccine dates and lot numbers make sense.
-The app also checks for common fraud markers, Gaber said.
-It applies further levels of verification when necessary, using artificial intelligence to verify the validity of the card and photo and cross-referencing state immunization records to verify the information entered into VaxYes.
+The app also checks for common fraud markers and applies further levels of verification when necessary, using artificial intelligence to verify the validity of the card and photo and cross-referencing state immunization records to verify the information entered into VaxYes.

-"We've done the work to review the card and maintain the identify of the person so venues don't have to worry about that," Gaber said.
-The app has millions of users and has seen "tremendous growth" in recent weeks, according to Gaber.
+"We've done the work to review the card and maintain the identify of the person so venues don't have to worry about that," Gaber said, adding that the app has millions of users and has seen "tremendous growth" in recent weeks.

 There are a handful of similar apps, including the AOKpass from International SOS.
-Used by several airlines and oil and gas companies, the digital pass relies on blockchain technology to issue users a portable copy of their medical records, according to Quigley.
+Used by several airlines and oil and gas companies, the digital pass relies on blockchain technology to issue users a portable copy of their medical records, according to Quigley of International SOS.

-The Clear Health Pass, from the same company that helps fliers travel through airport security faster, is another reliable alternative.
+The Clear Health Pass, from the same company that helps speed travelers through airport security, is another reliable alternative.
 Users can load their vaccination information into the health pass to confirm their status and create a digital vaccine card.